eleblanc-ai/SweetPea/docs/demo-walkthrough.md

 ```
 <br/>

 Next, the `fetchTimeString()` function uses [JavaScript's fetch method](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) to make an HTTP request to the server for a test message at the `time` endpoint.
-Then, the function updates the value of the state variable `time` with the response string.
+Then, the function updates the value of `time` with the response string.

 ```
 const fetchTimeString = () => {